mukeshbarnwal/document-similarity/README.md

 **1. Getting ready with necesssary packages and libraries**

-Cohere-> Conversion of text to word embeddings Sklearn-> Compute cosine similarity
+Cohere-> Conversion of text to word embeddings

+Drive-> Mount the drive on google colab to access the files in it

+Sklearn-> Compute cosine similarity

-Pymupdf-> Read pdf and extract text for analysis Fitz-> Read pdf and extract package from Pymupdf
+Pymupdf-> Read pdf and extract text for analysis

+Fitz-> Read pdf and extract package from Pymupdf

 **2. Conversion to word embeddings**